h1376h/MLCourse/ML_Obsidian_Vault/Lectures/2/Examples/L2_1_Covariance_Matrix_Contours_Examples.md

 *Comparison of covariance ellipses.
 Blue points represent clean data, red X marks are outliers.
 The standard covariance (blue ellipse) is heavily influenced by outliers, while the robust covariance (green ellipse) remains close to the true covariance structure (purple ellipse).*

-![Effect of Outliers on Covariance](../Images/Contour_Plots/ex10_robust_covariance_comparison.png) *Figure 26: Before-after visualization showing how adding outliers distorts the standard covariance estimate.
+![Effect of Outliers on Covariance](../Images/Contour_Plots/ex10_robust_covariance_comparison.png) *Before-after visualization showing how adding outliers distorts the standard covariance estimate.
 The purple ellipse shows the true covariance of clean data, while the blue ellipse shows how outliers distort the estimated covariance.*

 The visualization shows:
 - The standard covariance ellipse (blue) is significantly distorted by the outliers